ErikBavenstrand/Project-Euler/README.md

 ### Prerequisites

-To run the scripts you will need to install [Python](https://www.python.org/).
+To run the scripts, you will need to install [Python](https://www.python.org/).

 ## Built With